JManriqueCarrillo/MarvelProject/README.md

 Compile this Android Studio project and install into your physical or virtual device

+## Architecture

+This project have developed using a CLEAN architecture, following SOLID principles

 ## Features

 - Alphabetical list of Marvel's characters